telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/image-browser.md

     /// <summary>
-    /// Gets the base paths from which content will be served.
+    /// Gets the base paths from which the content is served.
     /// </summary>
     public override string ContentPath
     {